ieshghi/plasmafem/README.md

 exact.dat : contains exact solution for the latest run of pois.f90 or grad.f90

 infiles/ is a folder containing files used for the communication between distmesh and our Fortran programs.

-If there is a program with a 2 at the end instead of the usual program name, it is a distmesh version of the original software

-Future improvements:
-Will be able to solve on a curved boundary, and with nonzero boundaries.
-Also speed will be improved.